Anorectal malformation services in Denver, Colorado

 Anorectal malformation describes several types of congenital abnormalities that affect the anus (the opening at the end of the intestine through which stool leaves the body) and the rectum (the area of large intestine just above the anus).
 Rocky Mountain Hospital for Children is uniquely equipped to diagnose and treat such conditions.

 Our team of neonatologists, pediatric surgeons and highly educated staff are specially trained to care for babies affected by anorectal malformation.
-In addition, our facility is specifically designed to care for babies and children, so your child will receive the safest and most appropriate care possible.
+In addition, our facility is specifically designed to provide safe and appropriate care for babies and children.

 To find an expert pediatrician or pediatric surgeon, call our program care coordinator at (720) 754-7642 .